seeker-ktf/ComfyUI-QueueControl/README.md

 ComfyUI's native queue is functional, but it runs first-in/first-out with no way to pause, reorder, or save anything.
 If you have 8 jobs queued and need to restart the server for a new custom node, you lose them all.
 If you realize job #3 should run before job #7, too bad.
 If you want to hold a few jobs while the rest run, there's no mechanism for that.

 This extension addresses all of that without replacing ComfyUI's queue system.
-It patches the existing queue to add priority ordering and pause control, and provides a panel in the top bar to manage everything.
+It patches the existing queue to add priority ordering and pause control, and provides a panel in the top bar to manage everything. <u>It does not load new dependencies</u>, so this won't break your Comfy install.

 ## Features